 On the other hand, “yeah you have not run off and you came when I called (to our Great Pyrenees only) here is a flavorful treat you will remember hopefully when I call you next” is a high-value treat.

 Teaching our new puppy to sit, is definitely a call for a high-value treat.
+Once your dog is familiar with the command a low value treat will do.

 In short, high-value dog treats are for when you want an immediate response, reward training, and low-value treat when you want to say I love you or use them as part of a routine (particularly helpful with senior dogs who love routine and maybe restless at night!)